|

 an American quartet the IG’s and a fab tour with Charlie

 Pride, I also had lots of fun on country western circuit.
+Without the help and the understanding from Enzo

 Plazzotta a renouned sculptor from Chelsea whom I worked for, gave